raymondwcs/express-middleware/example1/README.md

 # Express Middle Example
-This example demonstrates the use of **application-level** middleware
+This example demonstrates the use of **application-level** middleware.
+The middle-ware logs all request attempts at the console.

 ## Getting Started